Interpreting a Decision In Exercises 43–48, determine whether the... | Channels for Pearson+

 Alternative Hypothesis

-The alternative hypothesis (H1) is a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
-In this scenario, it would propose that the standard deviation of gas mileage is not equal to 3.9 miles per gallon.
-This hypothesis is what researchers hope to support through statistical testing.
+The alternative hypothesis (H1) represents a statement that contradicts the null hypothesis, suggesting that there is an effect or a difference.
+In this case, the alternative hypothesis would claim that the competitor's home gym does not have a customer satisfaction rate of 99%.
+This hypothesis is what the fitness equipment company is trying to support through their claim.

 Recommended video: